Rasagiline-Teva (Rasagiline)

 Frequently Asked Questions

 Yes, Rasagiline-Teva can be taken with or without food.
-Take it with a full glass of water.

-No, Rasagiline-Teva is not addictive according to the product information.
+No, Rasagiline-Teva is not considered addictive.

 Important Disclaimer